 Regardless if you need benefits for a few months or 20 years, our expert, but unbiased advice will help you pick out the most appropriate policy and quickly obtain coverage.
 If it is during Open Enrollment or a "Special Enrollment Period," you will be eligible for large federal subsidies that could drastically reduce your premium.

-We will also provide you with some of the free information that MM offers customers, such as fitness tips, preventive benefit information, nutrition and dieting advice, and wellness/lifestyle advice that may help you relax and reduce stress.
+We will also provide the free information that MM offers customers, such as fitness tips, preventive benefit information, nutrition and dieting advice, and wellness/lifestyle advice that may help you relax and reduce stress.

 J.D.
 Power and Associates ranked MM the highest of all Ohio carriers in "customer satisfaction" for 2015.
 Claims, benefits and policy choices for customers were also considered in the extensive study.
 More than 100 plan designs in 18 states were considered in the research.
 Their Consumer Reports ranking was also very favorable.